 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-However the Tonsai Beach I arrived to was not the Tonsai Beach I remembered and that’s why I wanted to update this post and basically write a fresh post about what Tonsai Beach is like now and what you can do in Tonsai and why you should still visit Tonsai Beach.
+However, the Tonsai Beach I arrived to was not the Tonsai Beach I remembered and that’s why I wanted to update this post and basically write a fresh post about what Tonsai Beach is like now, what to do in Tonsai and why you should still visit Tonsai Beach.

 I arrived to see no restaurants or bars lining the beach like there was a few years ago, in fact, there was nothing there at all!
-I got off the boat from Ao Nang, walked along the beach to where Tonsai Bay Resort is and walked up a pathway through a remote piece of land and at the end I found.. a wall!
+I got off the boat from Ao Nang, walked along the beach to where Tonsai Bay Resort is and walked up a pathway through a remote piece of land and at the end I found… a wall!

 Long story short, not long after I left in 2014 the section of land between the beach and the small inland pathway which used to have restaurants, bars and accommodation on was purchased as private property by a big hotel company.
 The locals were forced to move their businesses inland and to mark the private property a huge wall was built!

 I had no idea and was totally shocked when I arrived to see this so I did some research and found these posts explaining the situation in Tonsai.
 It’s very interesting so if you want to know more, read these as they explain it better than I can:

 My initial thought was that Tonsai Beach had lost its charm completely and I wondered why people were even still visiting, did they not know that Tonsai isn’t like this??

 But I spent the rest of my day in Tonsai rather than leaving and I’m really glad I did because it made me realise that Tonsai Beach is still a great place to visit, the locals still need tourists to visit and the resort has still not been built!
 Even in Feb 2019 there was no sign of any building happening, and although I didn’t stay longer than a day this time, I would go back in the future, here’s why.